jmf5pu/ThriftMate/faq.md

 ---

 ### 🛟 How do I get help with something else?
-If your question isn’t answered here, feel free to open a new [support request](https://github.com/jmf5pu/ThriftMate/issues/new?template=thriftmate-support-request.md) on GitHub or [shoot us an email](ThriftMateAI-Support@proton.me)
+If your question isn’t answered here, feel free to open a new [support request](https://github.com/jmf5pu/ThriftMate/issues/new?template=thriftmate-support-request.md) on GitHub or shoot us an email at `ThriftMateAI-Support@proton.me`